 Rosewood London is an Edwardian Grade ll-listed hotel in High Holborn.
 Tea is served in the Mirror Room where floor-to-ceiling decorative mirrors adorn the walls.
 The hotel offers an art-inspired afternoon tea with a selection of beautiful and artistic pastries.
-Executive Pastry Chef Mark Perkins has drawn inspiration from the distinctive styles of Cubism and Pop Art.
-For example, Andy Warhol’s iconic Campbell’s Soup Can is the inspiration for a Black Forest Gateau, complete with a silver can top made of chocolate.
-Other sweet delights include a raspberry choux – an edible version of Picasso’s colourful painting ‘The Weeping Woman’.
-The Art Afternoon Tea is priced at £58 per person (the Dom Perignon Afternoon Tea is £90 per person).
+Executive Pastry Chef Mark Perkins has drawn inspiration from world-renowned Spanish painter, sculptor and printmaker Pablo Picasso and his distinctive styles of Cubism and Surrealism.
+For example, serving an edible version of Picasso’s colourful painting ‘The Weeping Woman’ as well as his famous sculpture ‘Head of a Woman’.
+The Picasso Art Afternoon Tea is priced at £65 per person (£110 with a glass of unique vintage Dom Pérignon).

 St. James’s Hotel and Club, London

 Sketch is a destination for food, art and music over two floors of a converted 18th century building in Conduit Street, Mayfair.
 The British artist David Shrigley has transformed its iconic Gallery with 239 colourful new works.
-Afternoon tea is served in the ‘millennial pink’ Gallery, and includes equally pretty delicacies such as Rose and lychee macaroon, Rhubarb and raspberry cheesecake, lemon tart and hazelnut praline choux.
-Available Saturday 30th & Sunday 31st March £85 per person, including a glass of Champagne Pommery.
+Afternoon tea is served in the ‘millennial pink’ Gallery, and includes equally pretty delicacies such as man, Rhubarb and raspberry cheesecake, lemon tart and hazelnut praline choux.
+Available Saturday 30th and Sunday 31st March £85 per person, including a glass of Champagne Pommery.

 The Assembly House, Norfolk

 One of the most important buildings in Norwich, The Assembly House was designed by architect Thomas Ivory in 1754.
-Last year it won Best Afternoon Tea at the Eat Norfolk Food and Drink Awards.
+In 2018, it won Best Afternoon Tea at the Eat Norfolk Food and Drink Awards.
 The Mother’s Day Afternoon Tea is served in their Georgian rooms with gorgeous period features and begins with a Kir Royal on arrival, followed by dainty finger sandwiches of smoked salmon, Norfolk ham, free-range egg and cress.
-Then comes savouries like chorizo and pork sausage roll, followed by fruit scones plus passionfruit bellini trifle, lemon and elderflower drizzle cake and your choice of loose leaf tea, tisane of coffee.
-Available on 31 March only, £25 with a gift for mum.
-A Classic Tea is also available for £21.95 per person, and an Easter themed tea starts on April 10, £21.95 per person.
+Then comes savouries like chorizo and pork sausage roll, followed by fruit scones plus violet macaron, bourbon vanilla buttercream, sugar violets and Sunday tea trifle with cream topping, hundreds and thousands, as well as your choice of loose leaf tea, tisane of coffee.
+Available on Mother’s Day only, £25 per person plus a little gift for mum.
+A Classic Tea is also available for £21.95 per person.